sadoprotocol/sado.space/public/blog/taproot.md

 var commit_and_reveal_address = inscription.address;
 ```

 Inscriptions are created by spending from what is known as the `commit` address, but the total fees required to `reveal` the witness script, which ultimately contains up-to 380KB of media content; must be  covered by a single UTXO.

-Any other funds sent to that address that are less than the required amount can rarely be recovered and are often lost forever.
+__Any other funds sent to that address__ that are less than the required amount can rarely be recovered and __are often lost forever__.

 ## OIP-03 Proposal